 My love of reading inspired me to try writing.
 I wrote for my high school newspaper and literary magazine and eventually earned a degree in journalism from Illinois State University.
 After working as a newspaper reporter in Madison, Wisconsin, my family moved back to Illinois, our home state.

 Even though I had been writing practically my entire life and still enjoyed it, I began to struggle with what I wanted to write.
 As my daughter grew and began to sit still long enough for me to read her stories, I realized that I enjoyed the picture books almost as much as she did.
 Like many children's writers just starting out, I read those books and thought, I can do this!
 After all, how hard can writing a 500-word manuscript be?
 HA!
-A more crazy assumption does not exist.
+The joke was on me.
 Writing (and publishing) takes time, talent, and above all, perseverance.

 |Surrounded by young authors during YA Day in Peoria, IL|

 My work has appeared in the Chicken Soup for the Soul series, Highlights for Children, Pockets, and other magazines and newspapers.
-My middle-grade novel, BINGO SUMMER, was published in 2014.
-My next middle-grade, THE UPSIDE OF DOWN, will be out in Spring 2016.
+My middle-grade novel and recipient of an SCBWI Work-in-Progress grant, BINGO SUMMER, was published in 2014.
+My second middle-grade, THE UPSIDE OF DOWN, came out in Spring 2016.

-When I'm not writing, I substitute teach and lead writing workshops for scout groups and teens through community education classes.
+When I'm not writing, I substitute teach and lead writing workshops for teens through community education classes.
 I also love the outdoors, either biking, hiking (when someone else carries my backpack!), or just walking my dog.